Getting started with omba

 Grading

 Final grades are posted no later than 72 business hours after the last day of the mod.
 Students can access their grades via the MyBU Student Portal.
-Please note: final grades will NOT be posted on Blackboard.
+Please note: final grades will NOT be posted on Blackboard and cannot be released early under any circumstances.

 If your employer requires documentation for reimbursement, students should visit the Employer Reimbursement article from the Knowledge Center on the BU Virtual Campus